 Successful bidders must pay by cashier's check, wire transfer or electronic funds transfer, and payment must be received by 5:00 p.m.
 PST, three (3) business days after the sale closes.
-In addition to the purchase price, the documentary stamp tax (\$0.55 per \$500 of the purchase price) is required.
-For Solano County there is an additional tax if the property is in the City of Vallejo, it is \$1.65 per \$500.00 of the purchase price.
-A \$35 processing fee may also be required in addition to the winning bid.
+In addition to the purchase price, the documentary stamp tax (\$0.55 per \$500 of the purchase price) is required and there is a 10% Buyer's Premium (a \$100 minimum) associated with the sale of these parcels.
+(The Buyer's Premium covers the costs associated with the auction).
+This amount will be added to the winning bid and will be included in the total purchase price paid by the Buyer to the Seller.
 Only a successful bidder has the opportunity to purchase County assets.
 If the successful bidder defaults, under California State Law, the County cannot resort to the second highest bidder, and will be required to take appropriate legal action against the bidder who defaults.